AslauAlexandru/RAG-Task-Alwasaet/README.md

 LLAMA_CLOUD_API_KEY="your_api_key"
 ```

-- To access the environment variables you need to have this code in google colab/jupyter notebooks/scripts:
+- To access the environment variables you need to have this code in Google Colab/jupyter notebooks/scripts:
 ```
 import os
 from dotenv import load_dotenv